NateAyye/svg-logo-maker/README.md

 ![Using npx svgen to generate an SVG](https://github.com/NateAyye/svg-logo-maker/blob/main/public/npx-svgen.gif?raw=true)

 ## Contribution

+1. Fork it!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request :D

 Basic Rules for contributing to this repo are gonna be held to standards with the [Contributor Convenant Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/) Standards.